edgedb/edgedb/docs/stdlib/datetime.rst

         ...   <cal::local_datetime>'2019-02-01T01:02:03';
         QueryError: operator '-' cannot be applied to operands ...

-    When subtracting one :eql:type:`cal::local_date` from another the result is given in whole number of days using :eql:type:`cal::date_duration`:
+    When subtracting a :eql:type:`cal::local_date` type from another, the result is given as a whole number of days using the :eql:type:`cal::date_duration` type:

     .. code-block:: edgeql-repl